nyggus/perftester/docs/change_benchmarking_function.md

 Had `sum_of_squares()` taken no arguments, we would have not needed the `lambda` function, just the function itself.
 However, as it takes an argument `x`, we need to do this trick. `perftest` does not enable you to pass arguments to an overwritten benchmarking function, for a simple reason that you should rather avoid overwriting it.

-> Note that, theoretically, we did not have to reload the benchmarks stored in `config`, since they would be reloaded before any benchmark or test; however, if y ou do not do that, you would get incorrect values after looking at `pt.config.memory_benchmark` and `pt.config.time_benchmark`.
+> Note that, theoretically, we did not have to reload the benchmarks stored in `config`, since they would be reloaded before any benchmark or test; however, if you do not do that, you would get incorrect values after looking at `pt.config.memory_benchmark` and `pt.config.time_benchmark`.

 We are ready to perform our tests: